-Corporate governance is about enabling organisations to achieve their goals, control risks and assuring compliance.
+Corporate governance is important as it enables organisations to achieve their goals, make formal decisions, control risks and assuring compliance.
 Good corporate governance incorporates a set of rules that define the relationship between stakeholders, management and the board of directors of a company and influence how the company is operating.

 What Does Corporate Governance Do?

 Corporate governance is about making your business work better while abiding by the rules.
 The most basic function of corporate governance is to see that a business strategy is made effective by the company’s executives and workers, as Deloitte explains in a report.

 Good management is, of course, critical for the operation of a company.
 But managers need direction in order to prioritise operations and to allocate funds.

 It is the board of directors that is the principal agent for corporate governance: The board is given a mission by shareholders, translates that mission into specific elements of strategy, and then provides direction for management, which makes it all happen.